shifterbit/fraymakers-api-docs/docs/hscript/StatusEffects.md

 - Impose Certain effects on GameObjects such as Characters, Projectiles or Assists
 - Store Metadata on GameObjects.

-First of you probably wanna take a look at [the Status Effect Types](../classes/StatusEffectType.md) to see what you can do.
+First of you probably want to take a look at [the Status Effect Types](../classes/StatusEffectType.md) to see what you can do.

 # Breakdown of addStatusEffect
 ```haxe